DevCrumbs/Warcraft-II/docs/Sandra_Alvarez.md

 NOTE: the PathManager module, PathPlanner class and Goal module were learned from the book _Programming Game AI by Example_, by Mat Buckland.

-Finally,
+Finally,<br>
-As a programmer, I helped as much as I could other members with their code issues.
+As a programmer, I helped as much as I could other members with their code issues.<br>
 As a lead, I tried to maintain the group united and motivated until the end of the project:)